OpenMatchmaking/documentation/docs/README.md

 - Microservice name - A unique microservice name which is used for understanding which service should process this request.

 ### Content
-Contains a data, that could be used for processing by one the existing microservices.
+Contains data, that could be used for processing by one the existing microservices.
 If no data required, that left this field as an empty dictionary.

 ### Example of incoming request from a game client
 ```javascript